j4w8n/supakit/README.md

 ### Create your own Supabase clients
 By default, Supakit creates a barebones Supabase client for you.
 However, if you need to use additional client options, then you can provide your own client.
 Be sure to pass it in as the first parameter to `supabaseAuthStateChange()`.

-We provide a Supabase server client as well; but you're welcome to use your own.
+We provide a Supabase server client as well, via `event.locals.supabase`; but you're welcome to use your own.

 ## Auth State
 Handles logic for Supabase's `onAuthStateChange()`.
 It optionally takes in a writable store, and a callback function which receives the Supabase `event` and `session` for doing additional work after an auth event.
 You can pass in your own store, or use Supakit's [store](#getSession).